CodingTarik/MathPlan/README.md

 ## Usage

 - **Student Submission:**
   Students can log in and fill in the examination plan.
-They are also supposed to be able to alter and submit their examination plans and see fedback that was given on their submissions.
+They are also supposed to be able to alter and submit their examination plans and see feedback that was given on their submissions.

 - **Instructor Management:**
   Instructors are supposed to be able to log in, choose courses they want to teach, and specify room preferences for examinations.